 In Section~\ref{outline} we give a proof of a finitistic case of Theorem~\ref{thmmain} which recognises and emphasises its structure as a convex optimisation or minimax problem.
 This perspective sets the scene for the remainder of the theoretical part of the paper.
 In this case, none of the functional-analytic and measure-theoretic difficulties that we encounter later are present.
 However, Section~\ref{outline} is not strictly speaking logically necessary for the development of the theory.

 In Section~\ref{overv} we begin to address the proof of Theorem~\ref{thmmain}.
 Our strategy will be to first consider the setting of finite measure spaces.
-Theorem~\ref{thmsimple} is the main result in this case, and while it represents an important step in the proof of Theorem~\ref{thmmain}, it is not subsumed by it, and it has its own independent interest.
+Theorem~\ref{thmsimple} gives the main result in this case, and it represents a crucial step in the proof of Theorem~\ref{thmmain}.
 Already in Theorem~\ref{thmsimple} we are faced with substantial functional-analytic and measure-theoretic difficulties.
 These derive from the need to establish certain compactness statements necessary for the application of a minimax theorem.
 Briefly, they involve working with the dual space of $L^\infty(X)$, and dealing with various issues in the theory of finitely additive measures.

 In Section~\ref{dett} we give the details of the proofs of Theorem~\ref{thmsimple} and Theorem~\ref{thmmain}.
 We begin with a couple of technical but very important lemmas.
 Next, we pass to the proof of the finite-measure result, Theorem~\ref{thmsimple}, via the minimax theory.
-Finally, for general $\sigma$-finite $X$, we ``glue together'' factorisations obtained for subsets $X$ of finite measure via Theorem~\ref{thmsimple}, and we obtain the factorisations needed in Theorem~\ref{thmmain}.
+Finally, for general $\sigma$-finite $X$, we ``glue together'' factorisations obtained for subsets $X$ of finite measure via Theorem~\ref{thmsimple}, and we obtain the factorisations needed for Theorem~\ref{thmmain}.

 In a much shorter Part II, we begin to explore connections with other topics -- in particular the theory of interpolation in Sections~\ref{factinterp} and \ref{qzf}, and the extent to which the theory might apply in the context of more general multilinear operators in Section~\ref{culture}.